gaehlerm/SoftwareEngineering/README.md

-Software Engineering made easy
+Software Engineering made Easy

-How to write better code
+What writing code is all about

 # 1. Introduction to Software Engineering